-- Submission Mode (-s mode) creates a new object (AIP is treated like a SIP) - o By default, a new Handle is always assigned - However, you can force it to use the handle specified in the AIP by specifying -o ignoreHandle=false as one of your parameters - o By default, a new Parent object must be specified (using the -p parameter).
-This is the location where the new object will be created. - However, you can force it to use the parent object specified in the AIP by specifying -o ignoreParent=false as one of your parameters - ° By default, will respect a Collection's Workflow process when you submit an Item to a Collection - However, you can specifically skip any workflow approval processes by specifying ¬w parameter. - o Always adds a new Deposit License to Items - Always adds new DSpace System metadata to Items (includes new "dc.date.accessioned", "dc.date.available", "dc.date.issued" and "dc.description.provenance" entries) - WARNING: Submission mode may not be able to maintain Item Mappings between Collections.
-Because these mappings are recorded via the Collection Handles, mappings may be restored improperly if the Collection handle has changed when moving content from one DSpace instance to another. - Restore / Replace Mode (-r mode) restores a previously existing object (as if from a backup) - O By default, the Handle specified in the AIP is restored - However, for restores, you can force a new handle to be generated by specifying -o ignoreHandle=true as one of your parameters.
-(NOTE: Doesn't work for replace mode as the new object always retains the handle of the replaced object) - Restore/Replace restores Handles as well as UUIDs.
-(NOTE: UUID restoration only possible in 7.1 or above) - By default, the object is restored under the Parent specified in the AIP - However, for restores, you can force it to restore under a different parent object by using the ¬p parameter.
-(NOTE: Doesn't work for replace mode, as the new object always retains the parent of the replaced object) - · Always skips any Collection workflow approval processes when restoring/replacing an Item in a Collection - o Never adds a new Deposit License to Items (rather it restores the previous deposit license, as long as it is stored in the AIP) - o Never adds new DSpace System metadata to Items (rather it just restores the metadata as specified in the AIP)
+- Submission Mode (-s mode) creates a new object (AIP is treated like a SIP) - O By default, a new Handle is always assigned

+- However, you can force it to use the handle specified in the AIP by specifying -o ignoreHandle=false as one of your parameters - o By default, a new Parent object must be specified (using the -p parameter).
+This is the location where the new object will be created. - However, you can force it to use the parent object specified in the AIP by specifying -o ignoreParent=false as one of your parameters - By default, will respect a Collection's Workflow process when you submit an Item to a Collection - However, you can specifically skip any workflow approval processes by specifying -w parameter. - Always adds a new Deposit License to Items - Always adds new DSpace System metadata to Items (includes new 'dc.date.accessioned', 'dc.date.available', 'dc.date.issued' and 'dc. description.provenance' entries) - Restore / Replace Mode (-r mode) restores a previously existing object (as if from a backup) - By default, the Handle specified in the AIP is restored - However, for restores, you can force a new handle to be generated by specifying -o ignoreHandle=true as one of your parameters.
+(NOTE: Doesn't work for replace mode as the new object always retains the handle of the replaced object) - Although a Restore/Replace does restore Handles, it will not necessarily restore the same internal IDs in your Database. - O By default, the object is restored under the Parent specified in the AIP - However, for restores, you can force it to restore under a different parent object by using the ¬p parameter.
+(NOTE: Doesn't work for replace mode, as the new object always retains the parent of the replaced object) - o Always skips any Collection workflow approval processes when restoring/replacing an Item in a Collection - o Never adds a new Deposit License to Items (rather it restores the previous deposit license, as long as it is stored in the AIP) - o Never adds new DSpace System metadata to Items (rather it just restores the metadata as specified in the AIP)